Netatalk/netatalk/INSTALL.md

 # Quick start

-Netatalk uses the Meson build system.
+Netatalk uses the Meson build system with ninja-build as the backend.

 Meson only supports out-of-tree builds, and must be passed a directory to put built and generated sources into.
 We'll call that directory "build" here.
 It's